ARTbio/springday/docs/strandness.md

 ----
 ![](images/lamp.png)

-Infer Experiment tool tool generates one file with information on:
+Infer Experiment tool generates one file with information on:

 - Paired-end or single-end library
 - Fraction of reads failed to determine
 - 2 lines:
     - For single-end
         - Fraction of reads explained by “++,–” (SF in previous figure)
         - Fraction of reads explained by “+-,-+” (SR in previous figure)
     - For paired-end
         - Fraction of reads explained by “1++,1–,2+-,2-+” (SF in previous figure)
         - Fraction of reads explained by “1+-,1-+,2++,2–” (SR in previous figure)

-If the two “Fraction of reads explained by” numbers are close to each other, we conclude that the library is not a strand-specific dataset (U in previous figure).
+If the two “Fraction of reads explained by” numbers are close to each other (*i.e.* a mix of SF and SR), we conclude that the library is not a strand-specific dataset (U in previous figure).

 As it is sometimes quite difficult to find out which settings correspond to those of